 - May 7, 2019 = Colin Monteath “Journeys in Mongolia”

 Where possible any transcripts or images taken at meetings will be uploaded for your interest.
 Future meetings will also be listed.
-Due to the limited space available in our Library, attendance is by invitation.
-These are sent to local over 65yr old members out to the wider Canterbury, South Island area.
+Invitations are usually sent out to the Canterbury/Westland and South Canterbury Section members only.
 If older members are visiting Christchurch while a meeting is on, they are most welcome to attend.
-A quick call to the office to confirm is appreciated.